cafeibit/Azure-Data-Engineering/readme.md

 *  Stored procedures are great way of encapsulating one or more SQL statements or a reference to a Microsoft .NET framework Common Language Runtime (CLR) method.
 *  Stored procedures can accept input parameters and return multiple values in the form of output parameters to the calling program.
 *  In the context of serverless SQL pools, you will **perform data transformation using CREATE EXTERNAL TABLE AS SELECT (CETAS)** statement as shown in the following <a href="./sqlscript/createdatawarehouses.sql">Examples</a>.
+*  In addition to encapsulating Transact-SQL logic, stored procedures also provide the following additional benefits:
+   *  Reduces client to server network traffic
+   *  Provides a security boundary
+   *  Eases maintenance
+   *  Improved performance

 # Use data loading best practices in Azure Synapse Analytics